Draft agenda can be downloaded from here.

 This session focuses on emission estimates based on two complementing methodologies, the so-called bottom-up and top-down approaches.
 Topics include advances and approaches to reduce estimate uncertainties.
 Atmospheric verification of emissions is vital along with global inversion methods.
 Results improving the current understanding of northern terrestrial land sinks, that are based on accurate in situ measurements or results showing changes in natural or anthropogenic emission are highly welcome.

-Theme 10: Urban greenhouse gas budget – from novel monitoring networks to source identification
+Session 14: Urban greenhouse gas budget – from novel monitoring networks to source identification

 Conveners: Leena Järvi, Andreas Christen